6,126 yards, 144 slope, from the Middle Tees

 As for the hole, it’s a shorter dog leg right with well spaced bunkers on either side of the fairway, with the third set on each side pinching the fairway as it turns to the green.
 The green itself is deep and narrow, primarily running from front to back and bunkers on all sides.
 The tee shot is vital in setting up a nice approach, otherwise you are scrambling in a hurry from one of the bunkers or the rough.

 I’ll just apologize up front; I didn’t take photos of every hole.
 A reason to come back, although the course will be closed for a little over a year for work on the greens and I believe a tunnel under Ardmore Ave.
-Either way, photos of the course are ample online.
+UPDATE: PHOTOS OF ALL HOLES ARE BELOW.

 The Second is a 515 yard par 5.
 Crossing over Ardmore Ave., this uphill par 5 is straight away and runs parallel with the street.
 The tee is a forced carry over Cobbs Creek with a large bunker on the left and OB along the right near the street.
 On the tee, I couldn’t help but think of Stricker shanking his tee shot on the fourth round, dashing his championship hopes, so I promptly hooked by ball in the opposite direction onto the fairway of the Fifth.
 I then badly hit my second shot even more left into the rough, almost off the Fifth fairway.
 Next shot got me 100 yards to the green, then within 10 feet.
 My caddie was excited for me to make the putt for what would be a wild par, but the putt veered a few inches to the right.
 Alas, I was still happy with the bogey!
 Bunkers are strategically placed on either side of the fairway leading up to the green and the green itself has two bunkers on either side.
 Strategically, the course does very well in becoming exponentially difficult if you miss the fairways and greens.
 Knowing when to use restraint and when to press on recovery shots is part of the fun here.